How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 Run 3: The Mid-Week Medium Run

 The medium run is the aerobic bridge between the tempo run and the long run.
 It is usually 8 to 12 miles at easy to steady effort.
 It is not a second tempo run.
 It is not a secret race.
-This run matters because a 4-day plan has fewer easy mileage opportunities.
+It is not where you prove you are fitter than the plan thinks you are.

 Run 4: The Easy Run

 The easy run maintains frequency, supports recovery, and adds low-cost aerobic volume.
 It is usually 5 to 8 miles.
-Without it, the 4-day plan becomes a 3-day plan wearing fake glasses and pretending to be complete.
+It should feel easy enough that you could finish and do more.

 What to Cut From a Standard Marathon Plan